jm-rcc/hpc-docs/software/CellRanger-ARC.md

 # CellRanger-ARC
 ## Installed versions
  - cellranger-arc/2.0.2  (version), (toolchain)
-### Description
-Cell Ranger ARC is a set of analysis pipelines that process Chromium Single Cell Multiome ATAC + Gene Expression sequencing data to generate a variety of analyses pertaining to gene expression, chromatin accessibility and their linkage.
+>Cell Ranger ARC is a set of analysis pipelines that process Chromium Single Cell Multiome ATAC + Gene Expression sequencing data to generate a variety of analyses pertaining to gene expression, chromatin accessibility and their linkage.
 Furthermore, since the ATAC and gene expression measurements are on